Pro Tip: How to Properly Feed Your Multihead Weigher or Combination Scale

 When setting up your production line, it’s vital to optimize the placement of your feed equipment so it can deliver product to the most central point on the scale’s top cone.
 Typically, the top four to six inches of the top cone is where product should be directed towards.
 This allows the top cone to turn on, vibrating the product in a counterclockwise fashion evenly to each of the scale’s linear feed pans.
 If the feed equipment is not mounted directly above the top cone, there is a high likelihood of product undershooting or overshooting the top cone.
 This will not allow for the desired waterfall effect, preventing even distribution to each of the linear feed pans.

 The mounting height of feed equipment above the top cone is also very important.
 Feed equipment should not be mounted too high or too low to the scale’s top cone.
 Mounting feed equipment too high above the top cone can cause several problems.
 The first being any fragile product dropping for an increased height can cause unnecessary damage to the product.
 Second, dropping product from too great of a height can cause the product to fall away from the upper most point of the scale’s top cone, defeating the purpose of the top cones ability to draw product evenly to each linear feed pan.
 The opposite of this is mounting feed equipment too close to the top cone, which restricts product, not allowing it to evenly reach all the linear feed pans.
 Also, having feed equipment too close to the top cone will restrict access during the removal of the top cone and linear feed pans on the scale for sanitation and maintenance.
+For handling delicate products like fruits and vegetables, poultry, and other meat products, this is especially crucial.

 Keep the feed equipment isolated from the multihead weigher.